dschach/semantic-versioning/README.md

-# semantic-versioning for Salesforce projects
+# Semantic Versioning for Salesforce projects

 > This is not intended to be a catch-all README.
 It is intended for Salesforce projects, and will purposely exclude uploading anything to npm.